jellyfin/jellyfin.org/docs/general/server/transcoding.md

 ## HDR to SDR Tone-mapping

 When the source video is in HDR, it will need to be tone-mapped to SDR when transcoding, as Jellyfin currently doesn't support HDR to HDR tone-mapping, or passing through HDR metadata.
-While this can be done in software, it is very slow and you may encounter situations where no modern consumer CPUs can transcode in real time.
-Therefore, a GPU is always recommended, where even a basic Intel iGPU can handle the load without problems.
+While this can be done in software, it is very slow, and you may encounter situations where no modern consumer CPUs can transcode in real time.
+Therefore, a GPU is always recommended, where even a basic Intel iGPU can handle as much load as a Ryzen 5800X for this usecase.